Two quick and easy ways for foreign companies to register and conduct business in South Africa

 PAYE stands for pay as you earn and is the tax deducted by an employer from an employee’s remuneration and paid over to SARS.
 A company needs to register for PAYE within 21 working days after it has become an employer.

 UIF is the unemployment insurance fund.
-Companies are required to register for UIF if they have at least one employee that works for them for more than 24 hours a month.
+Companies are required to register for UIF if they have at least one employee who works for them for more than 24 hours a month.
 The employer and the employee must each contribute monthly 1% of the gross remuneration payable to the employee.
 The total monthly contribution is thus 2% of the employee’s gross monthly remuneration.

 SDL stands for skills development levy.
 Employers need to register for SDL if their wage bill is predicated to be over R500 000 per annum (approximately R41 000 per month), or if they employ over 50 staff members.
 SDL equates to 1% of their payroll to the skills development levy fund every month, and the levy may not be deducted from the employee’s wages.